vaginessa/jdroid/CONTRIBUTING.md

    message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
    or your code is unlikely be merged into the main project.
 Use Git's [interactive rebase](https://help.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.
+If your commit closes an issue, add `Close #{ISSUE NUMBER}` to your commit message.

 5. Locally merge (or rebase) the upstream development branch into your topic branch: